telerik/blazor-docs/components/stepper/overview.md

 1. Under its `StepperSteps` tag include and configure the desired [`Steps`]({%slug  stepper-steps-overview%})

-## Example

-The below snippet demonstrates simple setup of a Stepper component.

->caption The result from the snippet.
+>caption Simple setup of a Stepper component.
+The result from the snippet below.

 ![Simple Stepper](images/stepper-overview-example.png)